Bigredgeek/PHP-Tacview-Core/CONTRIBUTING.md

 - Public domain or properly licensed

 ### 4. Add Translations 🌍
-Want to add a new language?
+Want to add a new language or improve an existing one?

 1. Copy `languages/tacview_en.php` to `languages/tacview_XX.php` (XX = your language code)
 2. Translate all strings